Introduction to Young Adult Health

 - communicating with young people around sensitive information

 - delivering youth friendly services that reduce access barriers for young people

 - easing the transition from peadiatric care to adult care for young people.

 Who should attend?

-This course is relevant for healthcare professionals who may work with young adults including GPs, medical officers, youth workers and allied health professionals.
+Our Introduction to Young Adult Health course is relevant for all healthcare professionals working with young adults.
+This includes GPs, medical officers, nursing professionals, youth workers and allied health professionals.

 Medical and clinical experts from Mater's Young Adult Health Centre (MYAHC) will present on a range of topical issues facing young adults.

 - Psychosocial care of young people – includes use of HEADSSS framework

 - Mental health